Understanding Rett Syndrome Symptoms

 Rett Syndrome is a rare genetic neurological and developmental disorder that primarily affects females, causing a progressive loss of motor skills and language Mayo Clinic.
 Symptoms typically start to appear between 12 to 18 months of age, with the most pronounced changes occurring over a period of weeks or months.
 Unusual hand movements, such as repetitive rubbing or clapping, replace purposeful hand use in affected individuals.

 Approximately 1 in every 10,000 to 15,000 baby girls are born with Rett Syndrome, and it affects babies of all racial and ethnic groups Cleveland Clinic.
-The disorder is associated with severe mental retardation and a host of impairments that include social and motor deficits, as well as respiratory and bone abnormalities PubMed.
+The disorder is associated with severe mental intellectual disability and a host of impairments that include social and motor deficits, as well as respiratory and bone abnormalities PubMed.

 Genetic Basis of Rett Syndrome